These are Stephen Bamford's notes on the|

 Competition now being from Shaun Magee (DB2) & the Reed family (DB2/4 Mk1 saloon) - (& the Spa Special? - CA)

 1983.
-The car was then acquired by Ian Stowe to allow further development, (he was another Director of Four Ashes by then)
+The car was then acquired by Ian Stowe to allow further development, (and fresh funds, he was another Director of Four Ashes by then)

 It was entered in the Thoroughbred (Classic Cars ?)
 Series but unfortunately at it's second event at Thruxton the car drifted wide just before Village onto rutted grass, what followed were three destructive rolls.

-Luckily, the day before the accident a racing harness was fitted so it had immediately earned its call.
-(Steve was unhurt if a little shaken & bruised - CA)
+Luckily, the day before the Thruxton accident a racing harness was fitted so it had immediately earned its call.
+(Stephen Bamford was unhurt if a little shaken & bruised - CA)

 When returned to Four Ashes it was found to have stood up to the experience very well with little chassis damage .